-Corp prate Governance Recommendation Followed Princ 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those Partly - see commentary in Section 2 above meetings; or (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+Corporate Governance Recommendation Followed Principle 4: Safeguard integrity in corporate reporting 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or Partly - see commentary in Section 2 above that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
 4.2 The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
 Yes 4.3 A listed entity should disclose its process to verify the integrity of any periodic corporate report it releases to the market that is not audited or reviewed by an external auditor.
 Yes

-Corporate Governance Recommendation Principle 5: Make timely and balanced disclosure 5.1 A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under listing rule 3.1.
+Corpo orate Governance Recommendation Followed Princi Principle 5: Make timely and balanced disclosure 5.1 A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under listing rule 3.1.
 Yes 5.2 A listed entity should ensure that its board receives copies of all material market announcements promptly after they have been made.
 Yes 5.3 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation.
 Yes

-Corporate Governance Recommendation Principle 6: Respect the rights of security holders 6.1 A listed entity should provide information about itself and its governance to investors via its website.
-Yes 6.2 A listed entity should have an investor relations program that facilitates effective two-way communication with investors.
-Yes 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.
-Yes 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
-Yes 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
-Yes
+Corpo Corporate Governance Recommendation Princ Principle 6: Respect the rights of security holders 6.1 A listed entity should provide information about itself and its governance to investors via its website.
+6.2 6.2 A listed entity should have an investor relations program that facilitates effective two-way communication with investors.
+6.3 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.
+6.4 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
+6.5 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.